Create Your Post College Budget In 6 Easy Steps

 Many people are confused about the recent debt deal and how it will affect them.
 The details of the deal raise a lot of questions and offer few answers.
 Federal spending will face huge cuts over the next 10 years and about one third of all cuts will come from defense and security.

 One of the bills main feature is the establishment of a committee whose aim is to find a further $1.5 trillion in cuts.
-There are no guidelines as to where these funding cuts will be made and some commentators expect to see significant reductions in Social Security and increased taxation.
-However if this committee fails to come up with a comprehensive spending reduction plan then a series of automatic cuts will come into being.
-These cuts will hit Medicare, Medicaid, and military spending the heaviest.
+There are no guidelines as to where these funding cuts will be made and some commentators expect to see significant reductions in Social Security … Read more at 2011 Taxes.

 Self Employment Tax Issues